genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/15_dynamic_layout.md

 </div>
 ```

 When you load the app, you can now click the hamburger menu in the top-left corner and see the reset button.
-Clicking it will execute the `resetLayout()` function in the `home.ts` file; but we still need to set up the actual functionality.
+Clicking it will execute the `resetLayout()` function in the **home.ts** file; but we still need to set up the actual functionality.

 :::info
-If you've changed the structure of your application from the default you might not be able to access `Home` via `x.lastChild` like we did in the click handler.
-You may need to experiment with getting a reference to the `Home` yourself, use events, or the `Foundation Store`.
+If you've changed the structure of your application from the default, you might not be able to access `Home` via `x.lastChild` like we did in the click handler.
+You may need to experiment with getting a reference to the `Home` yourself; use events, or the `Foundation Store`.
 :::

 #### Reload the default

-Finally we can now make `resetLayout()` load the default layout.
+Finally, we can now make `resetLayout()` load the default layout.
 The easiest way to get the default layout configuration is using the developer tools on your web browser.
 Open the developer tools in your browser and find the layout component (remember [from earlier](#registration-prefix) that we are looking for `<zero-layout>` in this case).

 :::caution
 If you've changed the layout from the default while testing your application, you need to reset it manually back to the default.